Update a node pool

 How do I update free nodes?

 Nodes that are not added to node pools are called free nodes.
 Free nodes exist in clusters that were created before the node pool feature is released.
-To update a free node, add the node to a node pool and then update the node pool.
+To update a free node, add the node to a node pool and update the node pool.
 For more information about how to add a free node to a node pool, see Add free nodes to a node pool.

 What do I do if the Docker directory still exists and occupies disk space after I change the container runtime of a node from Docker to containerd?